-We have presented a novel method to perform forecasting in Vector Autoregressive models (VAR), where a hyperprior is set on the number of degrees of freedom of the covariance matrix for the Normal-Wishart prior.
-In particular, the hyperprior considered can be considered objective, in the sense that it takes into considerations only the intrinsic properties of the model, i.e. sampling distribution plus the prior.
-The method has been compared with what is currently used in the literature, when no information about the parameter values of the Normal-Wishart prior is available, which is by setting $\nu=m+1$.
+We have presented a novel method to perform forecasting in VAR models, where a hyperprior is set on the number of degrees of freedom of the covariance matrix for the {global-local-shrinkage}-Wishart prior. {The proposed loss-based prior takes into consideration only the intrinsic properties of the model, that is the sampling distribution and the priors.
+The method has been compared with what is currently used in the literature when no information about the parameter values of the {Horseshoe}-Wishart prior is available, where $\nu$ is typically fixed to $0$ or $m+1$.}

-The analysis of simulated data has shown that, when the true value of $\nu$ is close to $m+1$, both approaches perform in a similar way.
-While, as one would expect, the farther the true $\nu$ is from $m+1$, the better the performance of the proposed method.
+The analysis of simulated data has shown that, when the true value of $\nu$ is close to $m+1$, both approaches perform similarly.
+While, as one would expect, the farther the true $\nu$ is from $m+1$, the better the performance of the proposed prior.
 To illustrate in practice the advantage of having a loss-based prior on $\nu$, we have analysed its performance in terms of prediction on two datasets.
-One concerns macroeconomic variable from the FRED dataset, and the other the analysis of dengue fever data.
-For both datasets it appears that the proposed method outperforms the one currently widely used, in particular when the CRPS index is considered.
+One concerns macroeconomic variables from the FRED dataset, and the other is the analysis of infection variables from the GDT dataset.
+For both datasets, it appears that the proposed method outperforms the one currently used, in particular when the CRPS index is considered.

-In support of our results, we have estimated the number of degrees of freedom on rolling windows.
+In support of our results, we have estimated the number of degrees of freedom using rolling windows.
 This analysis has shown that the data contains information for a value of $\nu$ always above the value of $m+1$, which justifies the use of the proposed method.
-In other words, as the data appear to have been ``generated'' by a Bayesian model with a relatively large number of degrees of freedom, by setting $\nu=m+1$, one impacts on the predictive performance of the model.
-On the other hand, by assuming uncertainty of the value of $\nu$, i.e. assigning an objective prior on it, the model is free to ``choose'' the most appropriate value of the parameter and, even considering the extra uncertainty that this implies, the results are better than the previous method.
+In other words, as the data appear to have been ``generated'' by a Bayesian model with a relatively large number of degrees of freedom, by setting $\nu=m+1$, one impacts the predictive performance of the model.
+On the other hand, by assuming uncertainty of the value of $\nu$ by assigning an objective prior to it, the model is free to ``choose'' the most appropriate value of the parameter and, even considering the extra uncertainty that this implies, the results are better than the previous method.